user683/HNLMRec/README.md

         "categories": row['category'],
 }
 ```
-Then you can run follow code to generate Item profile:
+You can then run the following code in `./dataset_process/item_profile_generation/` to generate item profiles:
 ```
-python ./dataset_process/item_profile_generation/item_generation.py
+python item_generation.py
 ```
 we can get the follow such an output:
 ```